UCLeuvenLimburg/advanced-programming-topics/fp/expression-problem.md

 functional programming languages.

-First, you need to know how hierarchies such as `Shape` are typically defined in functional languages.
+First, you need to know how hierarchies such as `Shape` are typically defined in typical functional languages (Haskell, O'Caml, F#, ...)
-The concept has many names (tagged union, discriminated union, sum type, inductive type...) but at the core the idea is very simple:
+The concept has many names (tagged union, discriminated union, sum type, inductive type...) but at its core the idea is very simple:

 ```haskell
 data Shape = Circle Point2D Float